cwaitt/Latex-Workshop/sections/chem-form.md

 \ce{A + B <=> [A-B]}
 \end{center}

-After compiling {\LaTeX} should have formated your chemical formulae for you. % \LaTeX is a built-in command for wriing the word LaTeX correctly.
+After compiling {\LaTeX} should have formatted your chemical formulae for you. % \LaTeX is a built-in command for writting the word LaTeX correctly.
 We encapsulate \LaTeX in {} to put a space between the words 'LaTeX' and 'should'.
 Delete the {} brackets and recompile the file to see what happens.

 ```